Ultrawipf/OpenFFBoard_wiki/How-to-contribute.md

 4. Wait for approval and append requested changes to your branch
 5. Your code gets squash merged if approved

+### Release workflow
+Changes should be added in the CHANGELOG.md file.
+This will be used to generate release notes.
+A tagged commit (v1.x.x) will trigger an automatic release.
+A tag with a "-" (v1.x.x-beta) generates a prerelease.

 ### Branches
 If you directly push a branch to the project as a developer your branch name should contain your username or the type of feature.
 Like `ultrawipf/warpspeed` or `feature/pwmdriver`.
 Set your git author name correctly before committing.